tamccullough88/Bid_By_Weather/ReadMe.md

 - Ensure your Google Sheet URL is correctly set in `Weather_Based_Bidding_Script.js`.
 - Check API limits for WeatherAPI to avoid rate limiting.
 - Verify triggers in Apps Script to ensure data updates regularly.

 ## License
 This project is open-source.
 Feel free to modify and adapt it to your needs.

-## License
-This project is open-source.
-Feel free to modify and adapt it to your needs.